xmflsct/cloudflare-docs/content/ddos-protection/managed-rulesets/http/configure-api.md

 When configuring the HTTP DDoS Attack Protection Managed Ruleset, use overrides to define a different **action** or **sensitivity level** from the default values.
 For more information on these rule parameters and the allowed values, see [Managed Ruleset override parameters](/ddos-protection/managed-rulesets/http/override-parameters/).

+To apply an override to all incoming requests for a zone, set the override `"expression"` to `"true"`.

 {{<Aside type="warning" header="Important">}}

 The HTTP DDoS Attack Protection Managed Ruleset is always enabled — you cannot disable its rules using an override with `"enabled": false`.
-Additionally, you must set the override `"expression"` field to `"true"`.

 {{</Aside>}}